If you’re considering visiting Egypt, you’re probably wondering:

 People in Egypt will stare or ogle, especially at women.
-It’s not “unsafe”, but it makes Westerners feel uncomfortable.
+It’s not “unsafe” per se, but it makes westerners feel uncomfortable.

-We get stared at a lot in Egypt.
-It doesn’t help that my female partner’s hair is stare-worthy.
-With fair hair being a relative rarity, her outrageously great hair is surely a large draw.
+We got stared at a lot in Egypt.
+It doesn’t help that one of us makes a lot of effort in keeping attractive hair.
+With fair hair being a relative rarity, attractive hair is a large draw.
 But that’s making excuses because the staring goes beyond what one would consider appropriate.

-Staring is creepy.
-It makes me feel very uncomfortable having this many people — men and women, but mostly men — look at my partner.
-Part of it is the constant dialogue going on in my head, wondering what they’re thinking, whether it’s innocent curiosity or something worse.
+Staring makes people feel uncomfortable, even if the staring is at another person (e.g. your partner or child).
+Part of it is the constant dialogue going on in your head, wondering what they’re thinking, whether it’s innocent curiosity or something worse.

 In Egypt, you don’t have to cover your hair.
 Many suggest that foreigners should not.
 It’s not mandated by law, and there is a significant portion of the country that has no religious obligation to do so.